Meet the Team

 Her areas of expertise include the Danielson Framework for Teaching, Data-Wise Improvement Process, designing high impact PL sessions, CEP development, progress monitoring, teacher teams, and collective bargaining agreements.
 Maiysha is a team player and looks forward in helping any school within the district at any capacity.

-Director of School Improvement (DSI), Nicky Kram Rosen
+Director of Continous Improvement (DCI), Nicky Kram Rosen

-As the DSI, Nicky’s role includes, but not limited to:
+As the DCI, Nicky’s role includes, but not limited to:

 - Engaging our Comprehensive Support and Improvement (CSI) and Targeted Support and Improvement (TSI) schools in cycles of Continuous School Improvement